Pauline McNeill

-Pauline Mary McNeill (born 12 September 1962) is a Scottish Labour politician serving as a Member of the Scottish Parliament (MSP) for the Glasgow region.
+Pauline Mary McNeill (born 12 September 1962) is a Scottish Labour and Co-operative Party politician serving as a Member of the Scottish Parliament (MSP) for the Glasgow region.
 She previously represented the Glasgow Kelvin constituency.
 Having represented her constituency since the 1999 Scottish Parliament election, she was not re-elected in 2011.
 However, she returned to the Scottish Parliament on the Glasgow regional list at the following election in 2016.

 Early life and career

 McNeil was educated at the co-educational, Roman Catholic Our Lady's High School, Cumbernauld before training as a graphic illustrator at Glasgow College of Building and Printing.
 She was President of the National Union of Students Scotland from 1986 to 1988 and was subsequently an organiser for GMB Scotland, representing NHS, hospitality and factory staff.

 An active member of the Labour Party since her time in the student movement, McNeill was also an executive committee member of the Campaign for a Scottish Assembly and a campaigner for devolution throughout the 1980s and 1990s.

 During her first term as an MSP, McNeill graduated from Strathclyde Law School after a period combining legislating and night school.